clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

     sudo umount /mnt
     sudo qemu-nbd -d /dev/nbd0

-Start the Network Node Launcher
+Start the network node launcher
 -------------------------------

 The network node's launcher is run almost the same as the compute node.